haacked/haacked.com/_posts/archived/2004-08-17-why-the-threadpool-is-the-way-to-go.aspx.markdown

 ---
 layout: post
-title: "Why The ThreadPool Is Very Often The Way To Go"
+title: Why The ThreadPool Is Very Often The Way To Go
 date: 2004-08-17 -0800
 comments: true
 disqus_identifier: 928
 categories: []
+redirect_from: "/archive/2004/08/16/why-the-threadpool-is-the-way-to-go.aspx/"
 ---

 In a [previous post](http://haacked.com/archive/2004/08/10/895.aspx), I talked about Anynchronous sockets and its reliance on the ThreadPool and made an uninformed remark about potentially needing to up the ThreadPool